winchstudent/waqqly24Mar/readme.md

 - context and req: Parameters passed to the Azure Function representing the execution context and HTTP request

 ## Testing:
-To test the function is working, when running the function in VSC, use the string below as the input:
+To test whether the function is working, when running the function in VSC, use the string below as the input:

 ```javascript
 walkername=NameTest&walkeremail=EmailTest%40Email.com&walkerlocation=LocationTest
 ```
-The function will take the input and isolate the values for name, email and location
+The function will take the input and isolate the values for name, email, and location
 - walkername=NameTest
 - walkeremail=EmailTest@Email.com
 - walkerlocation=LocationTest